daigo-suhara/daigo-suhara/README.md

 ## Profile
-I am a student in a Japanese University.
+I am a student in a Japanese University majoring in informatics.

 ## Contact me.
 suharadaigo@gmail.com